 What Guinea pig bedding options are available?
 Which is best?
 Read about the different kinds and the pros and cons of each.

 Bedding is an important component in your guinea pig’s environment.
 Sleeping, burrowing, eating, its all done within inches of your guinea pigs every day life.
 As a guinea pig owner, you want a bedding that is comfortable for your pet, not too expensive, easy to maintain, and hampers the build-up of ammonia odors from urine.
+Bedding for odor control is a whole other topic, if you are interested, check out my article here.

 What is the Best Guinea Pig Bedding?